Stanbridge Earls School calls in administrators

 Insolvency firm Smith and Williamson LLP are to be appointed administrators of the scandal-hit school.

-Two proposed takeovers of the school recently fell through - one amid concerns over pupil numbers after a tribunal in January found the school failed to protect a "vulnerable" pupil.
+Two proposed takeovers of the school recently fell through, amid concerns over a fall in pupil numbers after a tribunal in January found the school failed to protect a "vulnerable" pupil.